rootedconcepts/codewarden-action/README.md

 ### `github-token`

-**Required** A token to access the PR detail within the Git repo.
-Required to update comment on PR get file associated with PR for analyzes.
+**Required** - A token to access the PR detail within the Git repo.
+Required to update comment on PR and to get files associated with PR for analyzes.

 ### `jira-url`

-**Required** The url of your Jira instance which has the Codew Warden plugin installed.
+**Required** - The url of your Jira instance which has the Codew Warden plugin installed.

 ### `jira-user`

-**Required** The user name for to logon to the Jira instance.
+**Required** - The user name to login to the Jira instance.

 ### `jira-password`

-**Required** The password for to user to logon to the Jira instance.
+**Required** - The password for to user to login to the Jira instance.

+### `comment-language`

+**Optional** - The language you want to display the PR comment in.